 For many years she did freelance proofreading for Bantam Books, Berkley Publishing and Kensington Publishers, a dream job many folks wish to have, getting paid to read books at home.

 So i got this shiny new blog.
 Not to be confused with my largely functional old blog at butthedevil.blogspot.com.
-This new blog will be a proper superset of the old blog starting from now.
+This new blog will one day be a proper superset of the old blog starting from now.
 So if you want it all from me, come here.

 To be completely frank i am moving to wordpress mostly because Robin from Casa Robino in Am*dam sort of suggested it.
 Robin is clever and i love my interpretation of his digital nomadism And it is probably better to move away from a Google format.
 And i love the that the reader counter is built right into the dashboard, which i know for the VIS website on WordPress.